aws-ia/cloudformation-cloudflare-resource-providers/README.md

-# New Relic CloudFormation Resource Types
+# Cloudflare CloudFormation Resource Types

-This collection of [AWS CloudFormation resource types][1] allow NewRelic to be controlled using [AWS CloudFormation][2].
+This collection of [AWS CloudFormation resource types][1] allow Cloudflare to be controlled using [AWS CloudFormation][2].

 See the [end-user documentation](docs/user/generated) including: